-bany have enough cash to pay the dividends?

-eholder want to avoid higher rates of tax?

-nd allowance been used?

-Free childcare?
+Some other things to consider:

-to build profits up in the company?

-ne dividend mean the shareholder is pushed ket at which they start to lose the personal allowance?
-Or Tax-

-• If taking the dividend pushes your income over £200,000 this may reduce your pension allowance.
+- Does the company have enough cash to pay the dividends? - Does the shareholder want to avoid higher rates of tax? - Has the dividend allowance been used? - Is the intention to build profits up in the company? - Could taking the dividend mean the shareholder is pushed into a tax bracket at which they start to lose the personal allowance?
+Or Tax-Free childcare? - If taking the dividend pushes your income over £200,000 this may reduce your pension allowance.
 This will particularly apply to doctors and people in defined benefit pension schemes.